errbotio/errbot/docs/user_guide/flow_development/index.rst

 Flow development
 ================

-Flows are a feature in Errbot to enable plugin designers to chain several plugin commands together in a "conversation".
+Flows are a feature in Errbot to enable plugin designers to chain several plugin commands together into a "conversation".

 For example, imagine interacting with a bot that needs more that one command, like setting up a poll in a chatroom::